ad1m/Senti/README.md

 # Sentimint
-A tool to analyze tweets and gauge sentiment off of them.
+A quick tool to analyze tweets and gauge sentiment off of them.